Congressman wears baby in carrier during House speaker votes: ‘Guys need to do our part’

 'Babywearing is cool now!'

-In addition to demonstrating an equitable division of childcare amongst parents, Gomez says it was important for him to dispel the myth that parenting is "women's work," especially as a member of the Latino community where the "machismo" culture is still prevalent.
+In addition to demonstrating an equitable division of child care between parents, Gomez says it was important for him to dispel the myth that parenting is "women's work," especially as a member of the Latino community where the "machismo" culture is still prevalent.

 "I think our culture is changing and evolving," he explains.
 "I've seen it with my own eyes and also within my own family.
 I mean, babywearing is cool now!"